-Our Medicine interns work in the Bogo District Hospital and in the City Health Office (CHO) in Bogo City, or at rural health units in San Remigio.
+Our Medicine interns work in the Bogo District Hospital, the City Health Office (CHO) in Bogo City, or at rural health units in San Remigio.
 Each placement is based in Cebu Province.
 On arrival you will be introduced to your project supervisor, who will show you around and introduce you to other staff at your placement.
 By interacting with the doctors, midwives, and nurses, you will learn about different conditions and treatments, and can discuss the cases with them.

 Interns without previous medical experience shadow the local medical staff and have a mainly observational role.
 Interns with more experience will find that your exact role will be determined by your level of medical experience as well as the enthusiasm and effort which you show to the local staff.

 Did you know?
 The Philippines faces a “triple burden” of disease—not only are there high rates of communicable diseases and neglected tropical diseases, but the rate of non-communicable diseases (such as heart disease and obesity) is rising.

 Through showing initiative and building a good rapport with your colleagues, you can get more involved with the doctors and patients with whom you are working.
 Interns may also have the opportunity to get involved with the medical team’s community outreach project in various remote villages, but this depends on your placement and whether or not one is organized.

 You can read more detailed information about the aims of the project in our Philippines Medicine & Healthcare Management Plan.

 The doctors and staff were very willing to explain procedures and medical conditions to me.
 In the three weeks spent there I built very strong friendships with the staff and I was able to shadow them to learn about their work.
 I was therefore given the opportunity to get hands on experience.
 This included wound dressing, vaccinations, pre-natal check-ups and taking someone’s blood pressure.
 Read more...